microsoft/fluentui/rfcs/convergence/fixed-versions-for-prerelease.md

 - Still a temporary solution, we should get rid of it after major release
 - Extra scripts/infra needed to manage an interim solution
 - We now ship alpha with beta in the same package
+- No clear difference compared to releasing new components straight into beta -> if API breaks, customers will still have to deal with it

 ### Conclusion -> consuming individual packages